*This blog post was written in honor of Women’s Fiction Day, designated as June 8 by the Women’s Fiction Writers Association.*

 But is women’s fiction only about the gender of the author?

 Different authors define women’s fiction (whether they write it or not) differently.
 My definition of women’s fiction is fiction where a woman goes through some kind of emotional and psychological journey and transformation, usually the main character or one of the main characters.
 That transformation doesn’t necessarily have to be a positive one, but one in which she learns something about herself and the world around her.
 And the book doesn’t have to be written by a woman either.
 I consider books like Leo Tolstoy’s Anna Karenina and Gustave Flaubert’s Madame Bovary women’s fiction, because the woman protagonist of each book goes through her own journey and transformation (however tragic), and we learn something about human nature and women’s lives in the nineteenth century.

-Although not primarily, The Specter is in the women’s fiction genre because the book traces the revelations, both emotionally and psychologically, of two women — Vivian Alderdice, the unofficial protagonist of the Waxwood Series, and Penelope Alderdice, her grandmother.
-These two women, like many of my characters, were products of their time (in this case, the 19th century) and rebels of it as far as they could be.
-Vivian’s transformation continues throughout the Waxwood Series and will be completed in Book 4.
-Her revelations about family, women, and social expectations will hopefully speak not only of the paradoxes of the Gilded Age but also our time.
+In the Waxwood Series, Vivian’s transformation continues throughout the Waxwood Series and will be completed in Book 4.
+Her revelations about family, women and social expectations will hopefully speak not only of the paradoxes of the Gilded Age but also our time.